paradisec-archive/PARADISEC_workflows/07_audio_processing.md

 ### PARADISEC audio standards

 ## Other audio processing tasks

 ### Extracting audio from a video using VLC
 If you want to extract the audio track from a video file. you can easily do this in two ways, both using software that is freely available:

-1. Using VLC
+#### Using VLC

-2. Using FFmpeg
+#### Using FFmpeg
 If you want to retain the same audio quality as the source video:
 ```
 ffmpeg -i  <Input.mp4> <Output.wav>
 ```
+If the original video has only one channel, or has a sampling or bit rate you want to change, you can add to the above

 Resampling audio using Audacity	Manipulating audio with FFmpeg